oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

   --wait
 ```

-Or, instead of using the above `helm install` command,
+Or, instead of using the previous `helm install` command,
 create a YAML file named `custom-values.yaml` with the following contents:

 ```